-Arabica vs Columbian coffee: which do you choose if you have the option?
-You’re staring at the hot beverage menu of a café and the options ‘Original Arabica’ and ‘Pure Columbian’ are staring back at you.
+Arabica vs Colombian coffee: which do you choose if you have the option?
+You’re staring at the hot beverage menu of a café and the options ‘Original Arabica’ and ‘Pure Colombian’ are staring back at you.

-To make a well-informed decision, you first need to know the differences between Arabica and Columbian coffee.
+To make a well-informed decision, you first need to know the differences between Arabica and Colombian coffee.

 For starters, you must know that two main types of coffee plants are grown across the world – the Arabica and Robusta.

 Each of these has multiple sub-varieties.
 Just to be clear, however, Arabica and Colombian are both referred to as specialty coffee and are the base for the best coffee beans on the market today.

 As the name suggests, Arabica coffee has its roots in Arabia.
 However, Arabica is cultivated by people living in different parts of the world, particularly South America.

 On the other hand, Colombian coffee came from Colombia, which has become a major coffee grower country considering its location and climate.

 The main differences between Arabica and Colombian coffee exist because of the unique ways these coffees are made.

 The plant Coffea Arabica was introduced to the coffee world in the seventh century when the coffee